wheaney/breezy-desktop/README.md

 ### Usage

-Once installed, you should be able to launch any Vulkan game, plug in your glasses (at any point, not just after launching), and see a floating screen.
+Once installed, you'll want to make sure you've enabled the driver (`~/bin/xreal_driver_config -e`) and you'll probably want to disable mouse/joystick output (`~/bin/xreal_driver_config -eo`); note that these two commands can't be combined, they have to be done separately.
+From there, you should be able to launch any Vulkan game, plug in your glasses (at any point, not just after launching), and see a floating screen.
 Note that the initial centering of the screen is based on pre-calibrated values, so it may not actually start out where you're looking, or you may even see it move around for 10+ seconds after you've plugged in your glasses.

 To re-center the screen, I've implemented an experimental double-tap feature: you'll want to give two decent taps on the top of the glasses.
 I tend to do this on the corner, right on top of the hinge.
 It should be a firm, sharp tap, and wait just a split second to do the second tap, as it needs to detect a slight pause in between (but it also shouldn't take more than a half a second between taps so don't wait too long).